phiamo/MopaBootstrapBundle/README.md

 <h3 id="RECOMMENDED">Less (recommended)</h3>

-If you do not want to use less ignore this, otherwise have a look into:
+Less is not required, but is extremely helpful when using bootstrap2 variables, or mixins, If you want to have a easier life, have a look into:

 [Less Documentation](https://github.com/phiamo/MopaBootstrapBundle/blob/master/Resources/doc/less_installation.md)